coder/coder/docs/admin/audit-logs.md

 # Audit Logs

-Audit logs is an enterprise feature that allows **Admins** and **Auditors** to monitoring what is happening on their deployment.
+This is an enterprise feature that allows **Admins** and **Auditors** to monitor what is happening in their deployment.

 ## Tracked Events

-The following events are tracked by this feature:
+The following events are tracked:

 - Create
 - Update